-On August 19, 2002, a class action lawsuit seeking monetary was filed, and on May 7, 2003 an amended complaint was filed in United States District Court for the Southern District of New York (Power Travel International, Inc. v.
+On August 19, 2002, a class action lawsuit seeking monetary damages was filed, and on May 7, 2003, an amended complaint was filed in the United States District Court for the Southern District of New York (Power Travel International, Inc. v.
 American Airlines, Inc., et al.) against American, Continental Airlines, Delta Air Lines, United Airlines, and Northwest Airlines, alleging that American and the other defendants breached their contracts with the agency and were unjustly enriched when these carriers at various times reduced their base commissions to zero.
 The as yet uncertified class includes all travel agencies accredited by the Airlines Reporting Corporation "whose base commissions on airline tickets were unilaterally reduced to zero by" the defendants.
-The case is stayed as to United Airlines, since filed for bankruptcy.
+The case is stayed as to United Airlines, since it filed for bankruptcy.
 American is vigorously defending the lawsuit.
 Although the Company believes that the litigation is without merit, a final adverse court decision awarding substantial money damages or forcing the Company to pay agency commissions would have an adverse impact on the Company.

-Miami-Dade County (the County) is currently investigating remediating various environmental conditions at International Airport (MIA) and funding the remediation costs through landing fees and various cost recovery methods.
-American and AMR Eagle have been named as potentially responsible parties (PRPs) the contamination at MIA.
-During the second quarter of 2001, County filed a lawsuit against 17 defendants, including American Airlines, Inc., in an attempt to recover its past and future cleanup costs (Miami-Dade County, Florida v.
-Advance Cargo Services, Inc., al. in the Florida Circuit Court).
+County (the County) is currently investigating Miami-Dade and remediating various environmental conditions at the Miami International Airport (MIA) and funding the remediation costs through landing fees and various cost recovery methods.
+American and AMR Eagle have been named as potentially responsible parties (PRPs) for the contamination at MIA.
+During the second quarter of 2001, the County filed a lawsuit against 17 defendants, including American Airlines, Inc., in an attempt to recover its past and future cleanup costs (Miami-Dade County, Florida v.
+Advance Cargo Services, Inc., et al. in the Florida Circuit Court).
 The Company is vigorously defending the lawsuit.
 In addition to the 17 defendants named in the lawsuit, 243 other agencies and companies were also named as PRPs and contributors to the contamination.
 The case is currently stayed while the parties pursue an alternative dispute resolution process.
-County has proposed draft allocation models for remedial costs for the Terminal and Tank Farm areas of MIA.
-While it is anticipated that American and AMR Eagle will be allocated equitable shares of remedial the Company does not expect the allocated amounts to have a material adverse effect on the Company.
+The County has proposed draft allocation models for remedial costs for the Terminal and Tank Farm areas of MIA.
+While it is anticipated that American and AMR Eagle will be allocated equitable shares of remedial costs, the Company does not expect the allocated amounts to have a material adverse effect on the Company.

 Four cases (each being a purported class action) have been filed against American arising from the disclosure of passenger name records by a vendor of American.
 The cases are: Kimmell v.
 AMR, et al. (U. S. District Court, Texas), Baldwin v.
 AMR, et al. (U. S. District Court, Texas), Rosenberg v.
 AMR, et al. (U. S. District Court, New York) and Anapolsky v.
-AMR, et al. (U. S. District Court, New York).
+AMR, et al. (U.S. District Court, New York).
 The Kimmell suit was filed in April 2004.
 The Baldwin and Rosenberg cases were filed in May 2004.
 The Anapolsky suit was filed in September 2004.
 The suits allege various causes of action, including but not limited to, violations of the Electronic Communications Privacy Act, negligent misrepresentation, breach of contract and violation of alleged common law rights of privacy.
 In each case plaintiffs seek statutory damages of \$1000 per passenger, plus additional unspecified monetary damages.
+The Court dismissed the cases but allowed leave to amend, and the Kimmell and Rosenberg cases have been refiled.
 The Company is vigorously defending these suits and believes the suits are without merit.
 However, a final adverse court decision awarding a maximum amount of statutory damages would have an adverse impact on the Company.